felipelobatodasilva/AWS-Postgres-Pentaho-S3/README.md

 # Pentaho Data Integration

+## Setting Up AWS credentials to be used with Pentaho

+We're gonna use S3 with Pentaho further, then before that We'll need to set up the credentials to make it possible.

+AWS provides a [link]https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html(url) where you can follow the step-by-step guide

 ## Creating two samples of Transformation in Pentaho Data Integration

 The first Transformation has to do with Getting a specific table, create a filter just selecting the columns desired and generate an excel file saved on local machine.